No Products in the Cart

 Avoid Damage: Do not drop, puncture, or expose the battery to water beyond IPX-6 limits.

 Tip: Never allow a dead battery to sit fully discharged.
-Charge it as soon as possible to maintain charge at all times.
+Charge it as soon as possible to maintain a charge at all times.

 14S4P Samsung 25S: 12-mile range, 2-hour charge, 50.4V, 10Ah.
 2500mAh